 Staff have been trained to be aware of the possibility of radicalisation and the potential indicators at a WRAP (workshop to raise awareness of Prevent) briefing led by the LA Prevent officer in May 2015.

 Prevention

-At Highfield Primary we recognise that school plays a significant part in the prevention of harm to pupils by providing pupils with good lines of communication with trusted adults, supportive friends and an ethos of protection.
+At Highfield Primary we recognise that school plays a significant part in the prevention of harm to pupils by providing pupils with good lines of communication with trusted adults, supportive friends.

 Our school community will therefore: